 Driving a 330+ mph Top Fuel dragster isn't the most courageous thing Jack Beckman has ever done.
 In fact, it isn't even a close second.

 In 2003, Beckman achieved a life long dream when he won the NHRA Lucas Oil Super Comp national championship.
-However, his celebration was short lived as he soon began experiencing health problems that were ultimately diagnosed as high grade level 3B lymphoma, a cancer that had invaded his body from
+However, his celebration was short lived as he soon began experiencing health problems that were ultimately diagnosed as high grade level 3B lymphoma, a cancer that had invaded his body from hip to neck.

 Through six months of arduous chemotherapy treatments, Beckman never lost his competitive spirit or his desire to continue to live a normal life.
 He missed just two races during the entire 2004 season and rarely missed a day of work at Frank Hawley's NHRA Drag Racing School, where he works as a driving instructor.